finopsfoundation/framework/_vendor-members/exivity.md

 # Product(s) or service overview maximum character count is 1000 the rest will be truncated and hidden automatically on your page
 product-overview: |
-  'Exivity is a flexible metering and billing tool capable of satisfying the requirements of any IT service delivery model, whether deployed on-premise, in public or in hybrid clouds.
-In addition to services provided by the cloud Exivity can retrieve data from associated systems such as a CMDB and use this to create custom services such as VM t-shirt sizes, backups, etc. Exivity gives you control over your assets and financial insights to automate your IT delivery:
+  Exivity is a flexible metering and billing tool capable of satisfying the requirements of any IT service delivery model, whether deployed on-premise, in public or in hybrid clouds.
+In addition to services provided by the cloud, Exivity can retrieve data from associated systems such as a CMDB and use this to create custom services such as VM t-shirt sizes, backups, etc..
+Exivity gives you control over your assets and financial insights to automate your IT delivery:

   • Report on consumption per client and BU